 - Spread into a greased 9-in. square baking dish.
 Toss the blackberries with lemon juice; sprinkle over batter.
 In a small bowl, combine the cinnamon and remaining sugar and flour; cut in the butter until mixture resembles coarse crumbs.
 Sprinkle over berries.

-- Bake, uncovered, at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Refrigerate leftovers.
-Yield: 9-12 servings.

 I substituted butter for shortening and the recipe worked just fine.
 I also skipped the lemon juice.
 It was so good I'm ready to make a new pan!